Navigating The New FCC Rules On Consent Revocation: A Comprehensive Guide For Consumer Outreach

 3. Connectivity across enterprise data and preference management is table stakes.

-Revoking Consent In Any Reasonable Manner
+Revoking Consent in Any Reasonable Manner

 One of the core elements of the new FCC rules is the clarification that consumers can revoke consent to receive communications in any reasonable manner.
 This means that enterprises must be prepared to honor revocation requests promptly and efficiently.